 In other words, customers expect immediate services.
 And, the fintech indsutry will play a major role in achieving customer satisfaction.

-While fintech does present numerous benefits, there are also challenges that need to be overcome, such stringent regulation, and meeting the various needs of customers.
+While fintech does present numerous benefits, there are also challenges that need to be overcome.
+Some include such stringent regulation, and meeting the various needs of customers.

-Fortunately, the fintech industry is up for the challenge and will be focused on bringing to this technology to the masses.
+Fortunately, the fintech industry is up for the challenge and will focus on bringing this technology to the masses.